foldingcash/DistroApi/docs/ReadMe.md

 ## Solutions

 1. [StatsDownload](StatsDownload.ReadMe.md)
-	* The downloader interfaces with the StatsDownload database to upload the database with user statistics
+	* The downloader interfaces with the StatsDownload database
 2. [StatsDownloadSetup](StatsDownloadSetup.ReadMe.md)
 	* The downloader setup creates an installation package for Windows
 3. [StatsDownloadApi](StatsDownloadApi.ReadMe.md)